studiowangfei/studiowangfei.com/README.md

 # www.studiowangfei.com
 # Personal Website
-# Build a customizable framework using React.js
+# A customizable framework using React.js, projects are built with feature interactive part while maintain a shared framework
-# All data is used under permission